jehna/thejunkland.com/content/blog/how-to-write-good-readme.md

 ---
-title: Writing a good README
+title: How to write good README and why you should care
 modified: 1453655700681
 draft: true
 ---